What to do when guests or residents report insects? – respond professionally in the care and hospitality industry

 Leaks, ventilation, light sources

-Sealing & Prevention
+Sealing & prevention

 External infestation

-Neighborhood, garden, garbage areas
+Neighborhood, garden, waste areas

-Have the environment checked
+Have the surroundings checked

-• Hot steam devices against bed bugs, mites or fleas (e.g. Cimex Eradicator)
+• Hot steam devices against bed bugs, mites, or fleas (e.g. Cimex Eradicator)

-• LED UV traps against flies and mosquitoes (e.g. NK DECO 151 LED UV device)
+• LED-UV traps against flies and mosquitoes (e.g., NK DECO 151 LED-UV device)

 • Sticky traps & monitoring systems for infestation control